Hercules (wrestler): Final appearances (1991–1992)

 After SummerSlam 1991, Roma left the WWF.
-Hercules spent the rest of his time in the WWF jobbing again, losing to wrestlers such as the Big Boss Man and Sid Justice, and Intercontinental champion Bret Hart.
+Hercules spent the rest of his time in the WWF jobbing again, losing to wrestlers such as the Bushwackers, Jim Neidhart, the Big Boss Man and Sid Justice, and Intercontinental champion Bret Hart.
 Hercules lasted nearly forty minutes in the 1991 Royal Rumble; in 1992, he lasted less than a minute.
 His last televised WWF match was against Sid Justice at Madison Square Garden where he was squashed in under a minute.
 A clearly frustrated and fed up Hercules took a Powerbomb from Justice followed by a three count before no-selling the move by simply getting up unhurt and heading for the locker room.

 World Championship Wrestling (1992)

 After being with the WWF for seven years, Fernandez signed with World Championship Wrestling (WCW).
-He once again adopted a masked persona, this time as Super Invader, a supposed oriental assassin under the management of former rival Harley Race.
+He once again adopted a masked persona, this time as Super Invader, a supposed oriental assassin under the management of former Heenan Family stable mate, later rival, Harley Race.
 As Super Invader, he beat Todd Champion at WrestleWar 1992 and beat Marcus Bagwell in a dark match before the Great American Bash 1992.
 The highlight of his run as Super Invader was his appearance at Clash of the Champions XX teaming with Rick Rude, Jake Roberts, and Big Van Vader in an elimination tag team match against Sting, Nikita Koloff, and The Steiner Brothers.
 Although Sting eliminated him early, Super Invader's team won the match.
 By the end of 1992, Fernandez had left WCW.